anhvlt-2k6/hello-genai-on-win/README.md

 By default, `ai/smollm2` is used to make sure your GenAI deployment is functional.
 You can try pulling other models on [Docker Model on Docker Hub](https://hub.docker.com/u/ai) and edit the model in file `.env`.

-Moreover, I have rewrite the `docker-compose.yml` for only accessible via localhost.
+Moreover, I have rewrited the `docker-compose.yml` for only accessible via `localhost`.
 You can allow for any network interface by editing this following line

 ```yml
 7      - "127.0.0.1:8080:8080"